Top 12 UNIX Administrator Skills to Put on Your Resume

 4. AIX

-AIX is an enterprise-level Unix operating system developed by IBM, designed to run on IBM's Power Systems and compatible hardware, offering robust scalability, reliability, and security features tailored for complex computing environments.
+AIX is an enterprise-level Unix operating system developed by IBM, designed to run on IBM Power Systems and compatible hardware, offering robust scalability, reliability, and security for demanding workloads.

 Why It's Important